 QGS compressors can also be used to power the air-tools used in the construction of certain computer products and peripheral devices.
 The QGS rotary screw air compressor can be relied on for lengthy duty cycles above and beyond those required at most electronics plants.

 QGD rotary screw air compressors are relatively large units built with gear drives that offer between 15 and 60 horsepower.
-The QGD is also a reasonably quiet unit with a 66 dBA sound level.
-In terms of actual cubic feet per minute, the QGD offers anything from 70 to 281 ACFM, letting you access high-volume airflow or more restricted amounts, depending on your needs for the operations at hand.
+The QGD is also a reasonably quiet unit with a 66 A-weighted decibel (dBA) sound level.
+The QGD offers anything from 70 to 281 ACFM, letting you access high-volume airflow or more restricted amounts, depending on your needs for the operations at hand.
 QGDs support heavy duty cycles and are generally good for factory settings.

 The QGD line of air compressors is ideal at furniture factories where heavy pieces need to be moved along conveyor belts and fastened into finished products.
-As formative sofas, tables and chairs are moved along from one stage of an assembly line to the next, a QGD could power the robot arms that do the heavy lifting and also drive the conveyor systems with precise stop/start precision.
-As furniture parts are moved along, the QGD can also power the pneumatic fasteners used to connect legs to tables and chairs.
+Formative sofas, tables and chairs move along from one stage of an assembly line to the next.
+A QGD could power the robot arms that do the heavy lifting and also drive the conveyor systems with precise stop/start precision.
+As furniture parts travel, the QGD can also power the pneumatic fasteners used to connect legs to tables and chairs.